 Gun Violence

-Difficult emotions can come up relative to gun violence in so many ways: grieving over a personal loss, feeling triggered by violence in the news, and even a sense of overwhelm over a lack of ability to address the systemic core issue of gun violence.
-As gun violence causes physical and emotional pain in America, it is important that you prioritize finding the skills to cope in your time of need.
+Difficult emotions tied to gun violence can show up in many ways: grieving a personal loss, feeling triggered by violence in the news, or struggling with a sense of powerlessness over the systemic nature of the issue.
+As gun violence causes physical and emotional pain globally, it is important that you prioritize finding the skills to cope in your time of need.

 We are here to support you.

-Text CONNECT to 741741 to reach a volunteer Crisis Counselor.
-Free, 24/7.
+Text CONNECT to 741741 to reach a live, trained volunteer Crisis Counselor at no cost, 24/7.

-Some common reactions to traumatic events include:
+Some common reactions to trauma can include:

-If you are experiencing difficult emotions, here are some ways to cope:
+If you’re struggling, here are some ways to cope:

 • Trust yourself.
 If you have experienced trauma in your past, you likely used some coping skills.
 You are stronger than you might think and you know yourself best.
 Make a list of previously used coping skills and see if there are any of those you can try at this moment.